 5. Jeff Shaara – To the Last Man

-A novel based on accounts of the arrival of American troops on the Western Front in 1917.
+To the Last Man is a novel based on accounts of the arrival of American troops on the Western Front in 1917.
 It follows the experiences of various doughboys from General to Private, as well as profiling a new British recruit and two aviation aces – one German and one American.